Establishing Northland Waters

 Scoping and preparation phase: September to May 2025

-This phase focuses on establishing the governance and operational foundation needed for the successful implementation of the council-controlled organisation (CCO).
+This phase focused on establishing the governance and operational foundation needed for the successful implementation of the council-controlled organisation (CCO).

-During this phase, several key foundation documents are developed, including a shareholder's agreement and constitution, before the organisation is incorporated as its own legal entity in May 2026.
+During this phase, several key foundation documents were developed, including a shareholders' agreement and constitution, before the organisation was incorporated as its own legal entity in May 2026.

-An establishment plan for Phase 2 is also developed during this phase, setting out the approach for standing up Northland Waters.
+An establishment plan for Phase 2 was also developed during this phase, setting out the approach for standing up Northland Waters.

-Strong governance and leadership are appointed during this phase to undertake detailed planning in phase 2 and enable the successful implementation of Northland Waters.
+Strong governance was appointed during this phase to undertake detailed planning in phase 2 and enable the successful implementation of Northland Waters.

 Establishment and transition phase: May 2026 to July 2027